-Market Review: Open
+Market Review: Completed

 SAPS – usually a combination of solar PV, batteries and a back-up generator – are increasingly allowing electricity services to be delivered through alternatives to grid connection at a lower cost and with improved reliability, which could be particularly beneficial for remote communities.
 Currently, SAPS are not captured under national regulatory frameworks or are subject to jurisdictional frameworks which vary in their coverage.

-In parallel, the COAG Energy Council's Senior Committee of Officials has established a working group to progress recommendations from the Review of the regulatory framework for stand-alone power systems –priority 1 and Updating the regulatory framework for embedded networks.
-The AEMC will liaise closely with the working group to progress this work.
+The COAG Energy Council's Senior Committee of Officials has established a working group to progress recommendations from the priority 1 review, and also from the AEMC's review to update the regulatory framework for embedded networks which considered a number of related issues including consumer protections.
+The AEMC will provide advice where necessary to the working group.